django-bridge/django-bridge/website/docs/python2react.md

 # Python objects in React

-Django Render has built-in support for converting Python objects into JavaScript objects so they can be used by React.
+Django Bridge has built-in support for converting Python objects into JavaScript objects so they can be used by React.

 To use this, we need to define two adapters, one which converts Python class into a JSON representation, the other which constructs a JavaScript object from that JSON.

-In Python, Django Render will look for an ``adapters.py`` file in each installed application and load any adapters it defines.
+In Python, Django Bridge will look for an ``adapters.py`` file in each installed application and load any adapters it defines.
 In JavaScript, you need to register adapters using the ``Config.addAdapter`` function.

 For example, here is an adapter to convert Django's ``TextInput`` widget: